 Q3.
 "But hence forward I became a student."
-What was Gandhi before?
+What does Gandhi before?
 Why does he says so?

 Ans: In order to mould himself as an English gentleman, Gandhi not only wastes a lot of money but also valuable time, which he needs to spend on books.
-His acquired habit of wasting time by standing before mirror to arrange his hair, his taking lessons in dancing, French, elocution and the violin makes Gandhi to keep away from serious reading of his subjects of study.
+His acquired habit of wasting time by standing himself before mirror to arrange his hair, his taking lessons in dancing, French, elocution and the violin makes Gandhi to keep away from serious reading of his subjects of study.
 When he gets realization by undergoing introspection, Gandhi notices that he is not even doing the basic chores of a law student.
-When he decides to come out from all these, focusing on his studies, Gandhi thinks henceforward he has become a (real) student.
+When he ables to come out from all these, focusing on his studies, Gandhi thinks hence forward he has become a (real) student.

-Q4.
-Why does Gandhi want every youth to learn from him about saving money?
+Q4 Why do Gandhi wants every youth to learn from him about saving money?